 For my items that have to plug into the wall, I’ve got a handful of light, simple adapters.

 How I feel about it: Essential if you aren’t buying all your electronics in-country and don’t want to buy a ton of power strips.
+I wound up with power strips anyway but still needed these every time I travelled.

 Some areas can get cool, and I expect to be walking in the rain fairly often, so I’ve got a raincoat and a light canvas jacket.